codenameLucy/yappathilda/readme.md

 **Setup process**

-##### Twitch & elevenlabs
+##### Twitch & elevenlabs configuration

 Inside your config folder, there will be a file named ``config.json.example``; rename this file to ``config.json`` and fill in all the required information.

-your auth token can be found here: https://twitchtokengenerator.com/

-your twitch channel id can be found here: https://streamscharts.com/tools/convert-username

-Your APIKey for [elevenlabs](https://elevenlabs.io/) can be found in your profile section.
+- Your APIKey for [elevenlabs](https://elevenlabs.io/) can be found in your profile section.

+- Your unused audio device (that is required for the tts part to work) can be found by using the delivered `discover_audio_devices` executable.
+  - With some installations, multiple devices will be found, if this happens try the ones given in that list (For example `external speakers` would become `external speakers, MME`)

 ---

 ##### OBS

-Inside OBS, you will need to make a scene for your tts bot to have the two images (one for opening mouth and one for closing).
-This scene name should be similar to ``source_name`` inside your ``config.json`` file.

-Once this is done you will need to make another scene, the name will have to be similar to ``scene_name`` inside your ``config.json`` file.
-Add your prior made scene into this one as a source and hide it by default.

-After this, go to your audio settings inside OBS and assign an unused audio source to ``desktop audio 2``;
+Inside OBS, you will need to go to your audio settings inside OBS and assign an unused audio source to ``desktop audio 2``;
 Then scroll down to advanced and assign your default audio source to ``monitoring device``.

 - To find out what other audio device you can add to your config file, please use the ``discover_audio_devices`` executable

 Go to the advanced audio properties in obs by clicking on the burger icon on one of your audio sources in the audio mixer.